-- Action 4-1.5: Where feasible and prioritizing EPAs and Areas of Change, provide planting strips with large canopy trees between the road and sidewalk to buffer pedestrians from traffic and help define the street space along commercial streets, and install pedestrian amenities such as: - Street lighting - Seating - Bus stop shelters - Bicycle racks - Mailboxes - Action 4-1.6: Update the Zoning Code to require screening of development along Highway 101 with dense landscape. - Policy 4-1.4: Avoid strip patterns of commercial development and improve the appearance and operation of existing commercial strip corridors, especially in Areas of Change. - Action 4-1.7: Work with property owners to restructure existing strip developments to cluster commercial uses in neighborhood nodes, with higher-density housing included where possible and lower-density residential, office, or institutional uses that generate less traffic located between the nodes. - Policy 4-1.5: Create public/civic spaces at the neighborhood, city, and regional scale to serve residents of all areas of the city, prioritizing EPAs. - Action 4-1.8: Provide for new open space opportunities throughout the city, especially in neighborhoods that have less access to open spaces, including creek corridors, bicycle and pedestrian connections, civic spaces, and publicly accessible conservation areas.
+- Action 4-1.6: Encourage planting strips with large canopy trees between the road and sidewalk to buffer pedestrians from traffic and help define the street space along commercial streets, and install pedestrian amenities such as: - Street lighting, including compatible street light designs in historic neighborhoods. - Seating - Bus stop shelters - Bicycle racks - Action 4-1.7: Require landscape screening for all new development, redevelopment, and rehabilitation of properties along Highway 101 to create a visual buffer between the highway and other uses. - Policy 4-1.4: Avoid strip patterns of commercial development and improve the appearance and operation of existing commercial strip corridors. - Action 4-1.8: Work with property owners to restructure existing strip developments to cluster commercial uses in neighborhood nodes, with higher-density housing included where possible and lower-density residential, office, or institutional uses that generate less traffic between the nodes. - Policy 4-1.5: Create public/civic spaces at the neighborhood, city, and regional scale to serve residents of all areas of the city, and particularly